 In 1999, Dale McKnight and Dan Josephson were approached with the idea of starting a new cat ski operation.
 Dan and Dale had been friends since childhood and had spent many years working in the logging and ski industry.
 The government of British Columbia was providing new land tenures and soon the pair had made a detailed application.
-After a long waiting period, the group was awarded the 25-year tenure to operate Chatter Creek.
+After a long waiting period, they, along with two others – Matt Cochand and Dave Markel, were awarded the 25-year tenure to operate Chatter Creek.

 Within two years, it became evident that the terrain was exceptional for cat skiing.
 Despite the limited backcountry accommodations, guests kept returning because of the terrain, snow and skiing!
 Our staff, in our first winter, slept in tents.
 Thus, in 2002, the impetus began to construct a new lodge.
 One of the first decisions made was to purchase a portable sawmill, bring it to the site to mill all the dimensional lumber.
 After many months of planning, the formidable task was begun.